 “This sunscreen recall by Johnson & Johnson most importantly means that the company is taking consumer health and product safety very seriously,” Bunick told Dermatology Times®.
 “This is a good thing.
 The fact they are recalling specific sunscreens suggests their independent testing has corroborated Valisure’s initial research which brought the benzene contamination issue to the forefront.
 Johnson & Johnson has now set an example for other sunscreen manufacturers to perform their own product safety analysis and transparently produce those results to the public.”

 David Light, CEO and founder of Valisure, echoed that sentiment.
-"We at Valisure applaud Johnson & Johnson for its quick attention to and action on our findings that we published in our FDA Citizen Petition on benzene contamination in sunscreen and aftersun care products," said Light.
+"We at Valisure applaud Johnson & Johnson for its quick attention to and action on our findings that we published in our FDA Citizen Petition on benzene contamination in sunscreen and aftersun care products," says Light to Dermatology Times®.
 "It appears Johnson & Johnson's internal testing confirms Valisure's concerns over benzene contamination in several sunscreen products.
 These and other issues identified by Valisure strongly underscore the importance of independent testing and the need for it to be better integrated into an increasingly complex and vulnerable global supply chain.
 We hope regulators and manufacturers continue to take further action on sunscreens and other products affected by serious contamination issues so that consumers do not need to worry about exposure to unnecessary risk."

 The FDA has not issued any directives as of press time.
 “I expect the FDA will carefully evaluate Johnson & Johnson’s findings in comparison with Valisure’s,” said Bunick.
 “I believe they will work with manufacturers to continue to try to identify the source of the benzene contamination, and going forward, implement measures to ensure consumers have access to benzene-free sunscreens.”